-In a large mixing bowl, combine the almond flour, brown rice flour, baking soda, baking powder, salt, turbinado sugar and poppy seeds.
+- In a large mixing bowl, combine the almond flour, brown rice flour, baking soda, baking powder, salt, sugar and poppy seeds.
 Mix all these dry ingredients together.

-Prepare a cupcake tin by lining with cupcake paper or greasing with non-stick baking spray.
+- Prepare a cupcake or mini bundt tin by lining with cupcake paper or greasing with non-stick baking spray.

-Pour the batter into the prepared cake pan (I used a mini bundt cake pan) and bake for 20 to 25 minutes or until a toothpick inserted into the center of one of the cupcakes comes out clean.
+- Pour the batter into the prepared tin and bake for 20 to 25 minutes or until a toothpick inserted into the center of one of the cupcakes comes out clean.

-Drizzle some coconut cream frosting onto the tops of the cakes and sprinkle with the chopped pecans.
+- Drizzle some coconut cream frosting onto the tops of the cakes and sprinkle with the chopped pistachios.